Paws to De-Stress

 As each semester comes to an end, MSU Library partners with Intermountain Therapy Animals (ITA) to bring therapy animal to the library for Paws to De-Stress.
 Students are encouraged to take moment to relax with these animals, so they can finish the semester with renewed vigor.

 MSU Library is committed to promoting student success.
-As finals week approaches on campus, stress levels rise especially among students.
+As the end of the semester approaches, stress levels rise especially among students.
 Research shows that using dogs in a therapy setting has multiple benefits including reduced blood pressure and decreased stress levels of participants[i]

-All volunteer teams are registered as Therapy Animals, and are sponsored through a recognized organization covered by liability insurance.
-If you are interested in volunteering with your dog, please contact Intermountain Therapy Animals for more information.
+All ITA volunteer teams are registered as therapy animals and are sponsored through a recognized organization covered by liability insurance.

 MSU Library is aware of the concerns of those with allergies and fear of domestic animals.
 The times and location for Paws to De-Stress events will be publicized in advance, and there will be a clear barrier between the event and other areas of the library.
 This will make it easy for those wishing to avoid interaction with the animals to do so.